ResearchObject/packaging_data_with_ro-crate/episodes/11-triples.md

 a 'base' URI is needed that will point to that resource, i.e. resolve as a page or file on the web.

-Try to specify a hypothetical base URI by modifing the graph's `@context` within the [JSON-LD Playground](https://json-ld.org/playground/)
+Try to specify a hypothetical base URI by modifying the graph's `@context` within the [JSON-LD Playground](https://json-ld.org/playground/)
 (do not modify the `ro-crate-metadata.json` on disk), and revisit the _Table_ rendering.

 ```json